gomagedon/expectate/README.md

                 Occupation: "Electrician",
           }
 ```
-Note that when using go-cmp structs must have only exported fields!
-Unexported fields will result in a panic because it can't compare them!
+Note that when using go-cmp structs must have only exported fields.
+Unexported fields will result in a panic because it can't compare them.

 But that's okay!
-You should really separate your pure data structures from your objects so that you never have to compare anything with unexported fields!
+You should really separate your pure data structures from your objects so that you never have to compare anything with unexported field.

 # Documentation